vikas-azureiot/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_11-introduction-to-azure-iot-edge.md

     > **Note**:  Deployment can take as much as 5 minutes to complete.

-1. Once the template has completed, navigate to the **Outputs** pane and make a note of the following:
+1. Once the template has completed, navigate to the **Outputs** pane, and then use your text editor to make a record of the following:

     * Public FQDN
     * Public SSH